 –Backpacking Africa solo by land (over 4000 miles through 10 countries)

 –Staying in a 100 sq. foot Bunkie on a farm with goats!

 –Living on a Greek island during the pandemic

 Why start a travel blog?

-I started this blog and my instagram account around the same time, as an outlet to still feel connected with travel and the version of myself I found while on the road.
-I never imagined that these platforms would actually open doors for me to travel more, meet people from all around the world, get my writing published and help pay my way through school!
+I never imagined these platforms would actually open doors for me to travel more, meet people from all around the world, get my writing published and even help pay my way through school!

-I believe everyone who loves writing should start a blog -- you (yes you) have a unique story to tell!
-That's why I wrote a simplified guide on how to start a blog in 5 easy steps.
+I am very passionate about writing and believe everyone who enjoys writing should start a blog.
+You (yes, you) have a unique story to tell, and that’s why I created a simplified guide on how to start a blog in 5 easy steps.

 How can I afford to travel SO much?